juhodev/multiple-computer-ffmpeg-render/README.md

 ## Commands

-These commands can be ran when the program is open.
+These commands can be used when the program is running.

 ### Server commands